p-i-z/Diffeology-Archives/Papers/2021-Quasifolds-Diffeology-and-Noncommutative-Geometry/README.md

 3.  **Morita Equivalence:** Proof that different atlases of a quasifold yield MRW-equivalent groupoids and thus **Morita equivalent** associated C*-algebras.

 This work completes the picture for a broad class of singular spaces, showing that the diffeological invariant (the structure groupoid) perfectly captures the noncommutative invariant (the Morita class of the algebra), providing a rigorous geometric foundation for the study of spaces like the irrational torus and the $\QQ$-circle.

+### Philosophy: The Missing Geometric Object

+This work suggests a fundamental shift in perspective: Diffeology provides the missing geometric reality to Noncommutative Geometry.
+While NCG studies the "algebra of functions" on a virtual space, Diffeology identifies that space concretely as a quasifold.
+The non-commutativity arises not from the absence of a space, but from the specific nature of its singularities, which are encoded by the structure groupoid.

 ## Files in this Directory